 - Replacement services

-- Other accident-related costs
+- Other crash-related costs

 Pain and Suffering Damages

-Besides the financial losses you might have experienced due to your accident, you may also have suffered mentally and emotionally.
+Besides the financial losses you might have experienced due to your wreck, you may also have suffered mentally and emotionally.
 You might have also sustained permanent debilitating physical injuries.
 You are legally entitled to receive compensation for these types of non-economic losses as well.
 You may be able to collect funds for:

 - Continuous pain